-Website auditing tools can tell you crucial information about your site, much of which impact your SEO.
+Website auditing tools can tell you crucial information about your site, much of which impacts your SEO.

-For example, some tools can identify broken links, analyse page load time, identify errors and SEO issues in your meta-information, and determine page quality (duplicate content, too little text on a page etc).
+For example, some tools can identify broken links, analyze page load time, identify errors and SEO issues in your meta-information, and determine page quality (duplicate content, too little text on a page etc).

 Some tools can also go far beyond this, looking at things like page and link structure, server configurations, and external factors like backlinks and whether your website appears on any blacklists.